-Cheryl Jacobs, contributing blogger
+Cheryl Jacobs, past managing and contributing blogger

 After graduating from Skidmore College with a Bachelor’s Degree in political science and history, Cheryl tried to pursue her lifelong dream of becoming a bat girl for her beloved Cubs.
 When that failed to pan out, she decided to chase her second love—writing.
 She’s the Marketing Manager, Social Media and Outreach Communications at JUF.
 Before joining the Federation, Cheryl worked at a public relations firm in the city on consumer, B2B and non-profit accounts.